DaemonAlchemist/unstateless/README.md

 ### `createInjector: <OutputProps, InputProps = any>(f:Func<InputProps, OutputProps>) => <T extends InputProps>(props:T):T & OutputProps`

 The `inject` function creates a connector function given an injector function.
 The connector function will create a higher-order component that will inject the props into a given component.
-It works in a similar manner to react-redux's `connect` function.
+The connector function works in a similar manner to react-redux's `connect` function.

 Injectors should have the signature `(props:ExistingProps) => ExistingProps & NewProps`.
 In other words, injectors should include the existing props in the return object along with any new props it defines.
 Note that injectors can also depend on properties from other injectors as long as the required properties are injected first (ie. the injector for the required props is to the left of the injector that requires them.
 See the `injectCurrentScreen` example above).